Bûche de Noël (Yule Log) is my kind of dessert. It’s is a beautiful French Christmas cake that looks impressive but is actually very easy to make!

-Beat 2 cups heavy cream, 1 tsp vanilla extract, 1/2 cup powdered sugar, and 1/2 cup cocoa powder in a mixing bowl on high until the cream forms stiff peaks.
+Beat heavy cream, vanilla extract, powdered sugar, and cocoa powder in a mixing bowl on high to stiff peaks.
 If you’d prefer vanilla filling, leave out the cocoa powder.

 Cover with plastic wrap and chill in the fridge until you’re ready to spread it on the cake.

 Step 5: Assemble the Mushrooms

 Put the mushroom tops to one side and the stems to the other.
 Take a top and use a paring knife to make a hole in the middle of under side of the mushroom top.
 Place a small amount of chocolate ganache in the hole.
 Place a stem into the hole filled with ganache.
 Let mushrooms dry on a cookie sheet.